himsx/git-assignment/tutorials.md

 Jyoti Rawat
 It will really help beginners to get started with Git.
 This is still one of the most comprehensive Git course.
 Thank you very much.

+Rajwinder Kaur
+It help me understand the git and also improve my knowledge regarding control version system, thank you for giving this thoughtfull assignment